tchemaly/protocol/README.md

-# Protocol (Previously XeleR) : Accelerating XR Prototyping
+# Protocol (Previously XeleR) : Agentic IDE designed for XR roboticists

-## Overview
+## Important

 This repository is a proof of concept for our product Protocol.
+It demonstrates the first version of our prototype which is a Unity AI copilot developed for gaming and XR developers.

 ## Overview

-This Unity Editor extension is a core component of the XeleR platform—a Text2XR solution designed to transform the XR app development ecosystem.
-XeleR aims to provide rapid, AI-assisted XR prototyping that lowers development barriers, accelerates iteration cycles, and ensures cross-platform compatibility.
+This Unity Editor extension is a Text2XR solution designed to transform the XR app development ecosystem.
+Protocol (previously XeleR) aims to provide rapid, AI-assisted XR prototyping that lowers development barriers, accelerates iteration cycles, and ensures cross-platform compatibility.
 This project delivers a real-time chatbot window integrated into the Unity Editor, enabling developers to receive streaming AI responses, automated code suggestions, scene analysis, and file browsing capabilities.

 For detailed technical documentation of the codebase, please refer to the [documentation.md](./documentation.md) file.
 This document provides in-depth explanations of the system architecture, implementations, and extension points to help developers understand and contribute to the project.